Home Maps Resources Calendar About

 Frank Milan, son of Nettie and Orin, would proudly announce that he was the only person conceived in one lighthouse and born in another – he was born seven months after his parents arrived at Burnt Coat Lighthouse.
 In 1974, he wrote about life on Swan’s Island and hoped others would do the same.
 One task he often helped with was winding the bell tower’s striking mechanism.
 “This tower had to be quite high so that they would have room to hoist the weights that would cause the bell to ring,” he recalled.
 “As the weights would come down they would cause the striker to hit the bell, which would continue for over five hours.
 I have wound them up a good many times, and you can take my word that it wasn’t easy.”

 The station’s bronze bell was cast by the Meneely Bell Foundry of West Troy, New York, and the bell tower with automatic striking machinery was added to the station in 1911.
 When it was learned that there were “blind” spots at sea where the bell couldn’t be heard, a siren whistle foghorn was installed following the electrification of the station in 1935.
 The top part of the bell tower that had contained the weights for the striking mechanism was then removed, leaving a rather strange looking base.
-The fog bell was donated to the local historical society and is on display near the island’s ferry landing.
+The fog bell was donated to the local historical society and was on display near the island’s ferry landing from 1973 until being relocated to the light station.

 When Frank was three-and-a-half years old, he saw the doctor going upstairs carrying his black bag in hand.
 When a short time later he heard the cries of his new sister, Urla, Frank was convinced that the “the doctor produced Urla from that little black bag.”